chriswhitman411/coffee_dashboard/README.md

 2. Created pivot charts for each pivot table.
 3. Created splicers for the data that I would like to be able to filter.
 4. Used the built-in shapes and styles for the design of the dashboard.

-To view the dashboard, download by clicking on the CoffeeDashboardPortfolio.xlsx file and then clicking on "View raw".

-To view the raw data before cleaning/manipulation, do the same with the coffeeOrders, coffeeCustomers, and coffeeProducts files.